quadratic-bit/words-game/README.md

 ### Modification

 #### Locali(z|s)ation

+The default UI language is english, but branch `locale-ru` contains russian translation.

 All string literals are stored in [`src/literals.rs`](src/literals.rs) with explanations, so changing UI language should be no problem.